Notifications

 Be prepared for EP week

-Emergency Preparedness Week (EP Week) is an annual, nationwide event coordinated by Public Safety Canada (PSC) in partnership with the provinces, territories, and other partners to encourage Canadians to become better prepared for emergencies.
-EP Week always occurs the first week of May, with this year's event running from May 4 to 10th.
+Emergency Preparedness Week (EP Week) is an annual, nationwide event coordinated by Public Safety Canada (PSC) in partnership with the provinces, territories and other partners to encourage Canadians to become better prepared for emergencies.
+EP Week always occurs the first week of May.

 Emergency preparedness is an ongoing journey that is built over time and unique for everyone.
 EP Week is an opportunity to spotlight emergency preparedness nation-wide and use your knowledge as community leaders to break preparedness down in a way that makes sense for all Albertans:

-Risks vary by region but understanding them is key to preparedness.
-Whether you’re creating materials, hosting events, or engaging online, this theme encourages individuals to act in preventing, mitigating, and preparing for local risks.
-Consider how to incorporate it into your campaign this year.
+Risks vary by region, but understanding them is key to preparedness.
+Whether you are creating materials, hosting events or engaging online, encourage individuals to act in preventing, mitigating and preparing for local risks.

 Year-round Be Prepared resources